ceedee666/modern-abap-curriculum/docs/transactional_app.md

 In contrast, only update and delete operations are available for the `Z_I_Rating` entity.
 Furthermore, the foreign key `Product` is marked as read-only.

 Executing the app preview currently does not show the effect of creating the behavior definition.
-The reason is, that the service definition publishes the `Z_C_Product_M` entity, a projection of the underlying `Z_I_Product` entity.
+The reason is that the service definition publishes the `Z_C_Product_M` entity, a projection of the underlying `Z_I_Product` entity.
 The RAP framework allows having different behavior definitions for different projections.
 Again, the reason is to cater to different usage scenarios.
-In our example, there might a projection that just allows viewing the ratings of a product, for example, for a prospective customer.
+In our example, there might be a projection that just allows viewing the ratings of a product, for example, for a prospective customer.
 A second projection might allow changing and updating ratings, for example, to cater to the needs of a product manager.

-To create the necessary projection of the behaviour definition right-click on the `Z_C_Product_M` entity and select `New Behavior Definition`.
+To create the necessary projection of the behaviour definition, right-click on the `Z_C_Product_M` entity and select `New Behavior Definition`.
 Make sure that the correct package is selected and that the _Implementation Definition_ is `Projection`.
 Again, add the aliases and activate the behavior definition.
 The following listing shows the resulting behavior definition.
 The projection defines which of the available operations are used.